 Expectations and Gratitude: How To Change your Perspective

 Ready to manage your expectations, experience less frustration, feel more grateful and cultivate joy?
-Here’s how:

-Change your thinking.
-It takes practice and a conscious effort to change our thoughts in those moments to, “I’m grateful to spend quality time with my family,” or “Yes, I’m disappointed that this wait is long, but this is a minor frustration and a first-world problem.”
+It takes practice and a conscious effort to change our thoughts.
+We can change how to respond to moments to, “Yes, I’m disappointed that this wait is long, but this is a minor frustration and a first-world problem.”
 The truth is, when we feel entitled to something, we often don’t fully appreciate it even when we have it.
 Practice more positive and rational self-talk when you are feeling disappointed or frustrated.